reata/sqllineage/docs/behind_the_scene/dialect-awareness_lineage_design.rst

 * LineageAnalyzer now accepts single statement SQL string, split by LineageRunner, and returns StatementLineageHolder as before
 * Each parser implementations sit in folder **sqllineage.core.parser**.
-They're extending the LineageAnalyzer, common Models, and leverage Holders at different layer.
+They're extending the LineageAnalyzer, common Models, and leverage Holders at different layers.

 .. note::
     Dialect-awareness lineage is now released with v1.4.0